zer0cache/matic-docs/docs/contribute/tutorial-template.md

 Mention prerequisites and what the user should already be familiar with.
-Link the necessary documentation for areas that the user should already be knowledgable about.
+Link the necessary documentation for areas that the user should already be knowledgeable about.

 :::note Example